Wildlife Habitat Management

 Migratory birds, including waterfowl and many songbirds, are expected to be negatively impacted due to climate change.
 Migratory songbirds may experience disrupted migration patterns.
 Waterfowl that nest in the prairies of the northern U.S. and Canada may experience lowered reproductive capacity due to drying conditions on their breeding grounds.

-Some species that rely on early successional habitat, such as northern bobwhite and ruffed grouse, may benefit from warmer temperatures and drier conditions.
+Some species that rely on early successional habitats, such as northern bobwhite and ruffed grouse, may benefit from warmer temperatures and drier conditions.

 Rivers and streams, and some lakes, will be impacted by warmer temperatures associated with climate change.
 High elevation streams are expected to be especially vulnerable.